andypicke/andypicke.github.io/_posts/2018-7-31-Citibike_Part1.md

 This is the first in a series of blog posts i'll be writing on a project to analyze NYC [Citibike](https://www.citibikenyc.com/) data.
 In this part, i'll discuss getting and storing the data, and my workflow for analyzing a very large dataset.
 I've written about some of the pieces of this workflow previously, and will include links to those posts where appropriate.

-The data is available [here](https://s3.amazonaws.com/tripdata/index.html), and is stored in [AWS S3](https://aws.amazon.com/s3/).
+The Citibike data is available [here](https://s3.amazonaws.com/tripdata/index.html), and is stored in [AWS S3](https://aws.amazon.com/s3/).
 S3 is a cloud storage service offered by Amazon Web Services (AWS).
 You can click and download individual files; however since I wanted all the files I used the command line to download all the files at once:

 ```
 aws s3 cp s3://tripdata . --recursive --exclude "*JC"